knalli/poc-spring-pagable-security/Readme.md

 Hello {}!
 ```

-indicating there is no `null` anymore, but something unserializable (for Jackson) -- the proxy result.
+indicating there is no `null` anymore, but something "empty" -- the proxy result.